christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-### ToM Circuit Discovery: Activation Patching & Iterative Attention Head Analysis
+### Activation Patching and Iterative Attention Head Analysis

 Activation patching is a super useful technique that helps us track which layers and sequence positions in the residual stream are storing and processing the critical information we care about.